defectiveturrent/climbu/README.md

   + Well, the functions' body are simple, not much complex, the language is not for large codes or whatever you think, it's to make good algorithms in the simple and better way.

 ### Documentation?
 ...
 Ok, I'm not finished it too.
-It coming yet.
+It's coming yet.

 ## The license
 This project is lincensed under GPLv3 license, so you are free to do everything (or almost everything) with my language.